CAREER PATHS

 A glazier is responsible for installing, repairing, and replacing glass in windows, doors, skylights, storefronts, and other structures.
 Their duties include reading blueprints or specifications, measuring and cutting glass to size, securing glass in place using clips, moldings, or adhesives, and ensuring the installation is weatherproof and safe.
 Glaziers work with various types of glass, including tempered, laminated, and insulated glass, and may also install decorative glass elements.
 They often work at heights and need to ensure compliance with safety standards.

 A heat and frost insulator is responsible for installing and maintaining insulation materials that control the temperature in various systems, such as pipes, ductwork, and tanks.
 Their duties include selecting the appropriate insulation materials (such as fiberglass, foam, or reflective barriers), cutting and fitting insulation around equipment, applying weatherproofing or protective coatings, and sealing insulated areas to prevent energy loss or condensation.
-They work in environments ranging from residential buildings to industrial settings and ensure that systems are energy efficient and protected from extreme temperatures.
+They work in environments ranging from housing buildings to industrial settings and ensure that systems are energy efficient and protected from extreme temperatures.
 Safety and precision are critical due to the nature of the materials they handle.

 A laborer is responsible for performing a variety of physical tasks on construction sites or in industrial settings to support skilled tradespeople.
 Their duties include preparing construction sites by clearing debris, unloading and moving materials, digging trenches, mixing and pouring concrete, and operating basic tools and equipment.
 Laborers may also assist in erecting scaffolding, cleaning up after projects, and maintaining worksite safety.
 Their work is physically demanding and often requires versatility, as tasks can vary widely from day to day depending on the project needs.